-- 90. While both the current account (statistics) and income statement (accounting) report transactions with other units, 47 the current account specifically excludes "other flows."
-This is to be contrasted with accounting where the income statement includes a number of "other events", as do the changes in net asset/equity. - 91.
-Further, the "other flows" reported in statistics, being conceptually based, are more encompassing than the accounting "other events" that are more driven by practical considerations.
+While both the current account (statistics) and income statement (accounting) report transactions with other units, 43 the current account specifically excludes "other flows."
+This is to be contrasted with accounting where the income statement includes a number of "other events", as do the changes in net asset/equity.

+Further, the statistical "other flows" are based on concepts whereas the accounting "other events" are more driven by practical considerations.
 In accounting, the recording of events that affect the value of assets and liabilities has been traditionally hampered by the income statement accounting rules, where changes in valuation could not be reported unless realized.
-(For instance, capital gain is recognized only upon sales, that is, when transactions with other units occurred.)
-As such, the balance sheet reflected only selected changes in assets and liabilities, such as the lowest of market or historical cost value (the exchange price at its acquisition date augmented by the payable/receivable arising from accruing the income). - 92.
-Valuing assets at historical cost (still in use in accounting) means that similar assets have different valuations within the balance sheet and across firms, depending on the timing of the transaction/event that gave rise to them.
-This is to be contrasted with statistical guidelines where the use of market or market-equivalent values for all assets (with the exclusion of loans)48 means that all assets are comparable across types of assets and sectors 49
+(For instance, capital gain is recognized only upon sale, that is, when a transaction with another unit occurs.)
+As such, the balance sheet reflected only selected changes in assets and liabilities, such as the lowest of market or historical cost value (the exchange price at its acquisition date augmented by the payable/receivable arising from accruing the income).

-47 Except for capital consumption (depreciation), the statistical "internal transactions" are not viewed as transactions in accounting since they are not disposed of in monetary transactions with other units.
+43 Except for capital consumption (depreciation), the statistical "internal transactions" are not viewed as transactions in accounting since they are not disposed of in monetary transactions with other units.